hchsiao/stocklab/README.md

 DI('ClosePrice')(stock=2330, date=20201201)
 ```

-The Python syntax for a DataIdentifier will not made portable across languages.
+This syntax for a DataIdentifier will not made portable across languages.

 ## TODO
 - Add crawler core features
 - Add all features (i.e. DB, crawlers, logging, and config) to demo
 - Add docstrings
+  - Generate sphinx doc
 - Move non-generic features from the old full version to `stocklab-twse`
   - fix bug: init before mid-night (00:00), bug appears after mid-night (such as update conditions checking)